konmos/csc4006/docs/formalisation.md

 We propose that a piece of software, similar to a story, can be described by way of a series of essential elements.
 These are as follows;

 * Agents
+* Events
-* Context
+* Actions
 * Components
+* Flow

 We define these elements;
 * Agents - the primary actors of the software solution.
 This is where most of the logic and "executable" code will reside.
 The agents are generally derived directly from the *characters* of the story, however, this may not always be the case.
-* Context - similar to the setting, this describes the context within which the software solution operates and within which the agents perform their actions.
 * Components - miscellaneous elements of the software solution that make up neither the agents nor context, but are nonetheless, integral to the software solution.
 Generally, the components are what tie the agents, context, and overarching software solution together.
+* Events - these are global events that occur in a world and can trigger other events.
+* Actions - actions are similar to events, however, they are not global but local to the agents.
+For example `dine` can be a global event whereas `Philosopher.eat` is an action.
+* Flow - this describes the interaction between the events and the agents.
+This is done by what we refer to as FDL - Flow Description Language.

 As will be clear from the following examples, these elements can be generally derived directly from the elements of the story.
 They may not always be, however, direct, one-to-one equivalents.

 Furthermore, it is important to note that in certain circumstances certain story elements may need to be inferred.
 For example, it is often the case that the resolution is not explicitly given in the story but we, nonetheless, have a good idea of what it might be.

+**NOTE: Currently only the DP example is up to date.**

 ## Byzantine Generals Problem